 If your answer is “yes,” get one of WalletHub’s best travel rewards credit cards.
 Most people will be better off with a card that’s equally rewarding no matter where you book travel accommodations.
 But if you always fly with the same airline or stay at the same hotel chain, it’s worth at least considering that company’s credit card.

 A Mastercard virtual credit card is a tool for safer online shopping.
 But it’s not a separate account that you have to apply for.
 Rather, it’s a free service that you can enroll any Mastercard credit card in, which randomly generates stand-ins for your card number and security code when you buy things online so the real information doesn’t get stolen.
 Mastercard’s service is called Masterpass.
-Alternatively, … read full answerCiti and Bank of America have their own digital wallets, for those of you with a Mastercard from one of them.
+Alternatively, … read full answerCiti and Capital One have their own digital wallets, for those of you with a Mastercard from one of them.

 Signing up for a Mastercard virtual credit card isn’t a bad idea, considering the threat of identity theft and fraud.
 But it’s important to remember that all credit cards give you a $0 liability guarantee for unauthorized transactions.
 So even if someone does get ahold of your credit card number, you won’t have to pay for what they buy.